tdegeus/cppmat/docs/tensor.rst

 Note that it is even possible to perform arithmetic between the three different 2nd-order tensor classes, a typecast is performed to a more general class if needed.

-Finally, all the [methods](#methods) accept all three classes - ``cppmat::cartesian::tensor2``, ``cppmat::cartesian::tensor2s``, ``cppmat::cartesian::tensor2d`` - allowing their usage without any prior type casting.
+Finally, all the :ref:`tensor-methods` accept all three classes - ``cppmat::cartesian::tensor2``, ``cppmat::cartesian::tensor2s``, ``cppmat::cartesian::tensor2d`` - allowing their usage without any prior type casting.
 In fact the methods will often perform better for the specialized classes since fewer operations are needed.

 .. note::